Things to do around Freycinet & The East Coast, Tasmania

 • Scenic Drives: Take the scenic route through the area, enjoying the rolling hills, beaches, and lush forests.

 • Grab your BBQ bits & tongs, or picnic basket.
 If you fancy alfresco self serve dining out in the fresh Freycinet air, there’s a lovely spot at Honeymoon Bay inside Freycinet National Park.
-A tiny secluded beach, lovely for children, snorkeling, swimming, a picnic and is a photographer’s delight, so take the pocket brownie.
+A tiny secluded beach, lovely for children, snorkelling, swimming, a picnic and is a photographer’s delight, so take the pocket brownie.
 You’ll need a National Parks pass for parking. see tips below.

 • Verge Edge of the Bay Restaurant is semi-casual, open for dinner only.
 The Edge focuses on simple, fresh, and local dishes perfect for a relaxing meal with views.